Tuition Exchange Program Guidelines for Iona Employees

 How are applicants notified about scholarship awards?

-The liaison officers at the institutions to which the applicant has applied will notify the applicant that the application has been accepted or rejected by returning completed copies of the application/certification form to the applicant and to Iona's Liaison Officer, usually by April 1.
+The liaison officers at the institutions to which the applicant has applied will notify the applicant that the application has been accepted or rejected directly, usually by April 1.

 What else does the TE applicant need to do at Iona?

 The TE applicant must notify Iona's liaison officer if he/she accepts the TE scholarship and enrolls in the host institution.
-Once enrolled, the student must submit a copy of their transcript enrollment at the end of each year to Iona’s TE Liaison.
 The student must also follow the process for renewal of the scholarship each year (see above).
 If the student decides to withdraw or transfer to another institution, he/she must notify both liaison officers promptly.

 Note: Iona College reserves the right to modify or amend these guidelines at any time.
 Iona College also reserves the right to terminate its participation in the Tuition Exchange, Inc., program.